rlang001/Home-Assistant-Addons/OpenWebRX/README.md

 # Home Assistant Add-on: OpenWebRX

-_rtl-cmd addon - docker container to access rtl-sdr and rtl-433_
+OpenWebSX addon - docker container to run OpenWebRX

 ## About

 ## Included in the container:
+openwebrx

 ## Installation